- Table of Contents

 Supply and Purchase Contracts

 Supply and purchase contracts are integral to the petroleum industry, governing the terms under which crude oil, natural gas, and refined products are bought and sold.
-These contracts define the relationships between suppliers and buyers, ensuring clarity on the delivery, quality, and pricing of petroleum products.
-Crude oil supply contracts establish the terms for the sale of raw oil from producers to refineries or traders.
-These agreements often specify the quantity of oil, delivery schedules, and pricing mechanisms, which may include fixed prices, market-based pricing, or indexed pricing tied to global oil benchmarks.
+These contracts define the relationships between suppliers and buyers, ensuring clarity on petroleum products' delivery, quality, and pricing.
+Crude oil supply contracts establish the terms for selling raw oil from producers to refineries or traders.
+These agreements often specify the quantity of oil, delivery schedules, and pricing mechanisms, including fixed prices, market-based pricing, or indexed pricing tied to global oil benchmarks.
 Gas supply agreements similarly govern the sale and delivery of natural gas, outlining the terms for volume, delivery points, and pricing.
 These contracts may also address long-term and short-term supply arrangements, providing flexibility to both buyers and sellers.
 The distinction between long-term and short-term contracts is important; long-term contracts typically offer stable pricing and supply security, while short-term contracts may provide more flexibility but can be subject to market volatility.
-Effective supply and purchase contracts are crucial for managing market risks, ensuring reliable supply chains, and achieving favorable commercial terms.
+Effective supply and purchase contracts are crucial for managing market risks, ensuring reliable supply chains, and achieving favourable commercial terms.

-- Crude Oil Supply Contracts: Define terms for the sale of raw oil, including quantity, delivery schedules, and pricing mechanisms.
+- Crude Oil Supply Contracts: Define terms for selling raw oil, including quantity, delivery schedules, and pricing mechanisms.

 - Gas Supply Agreements: Govern the sale and delivery of natural gas, specifying volume, delivery points, and pricing terms.